Hours of Mary of Burgundy: Crucifixion

 The Crucifixion miniature, folio 99v, shows Christ and the two thieves raised on their crosses over a vast crowd which forms around them in a circular shape.
 Christ's body is twisted in pain, and painted with particular detail and skill.
 His chest rises heavily as he gasps for breath, while his body is rendered in delicate proportion.

 The Virgin Mary, dressed in blue, and Mary Magdalene, dressed in red, kneel at the foot of his cross.
 According to Kren, the image achieves its immediacy through the "numerous figures in motion — writhing, gesturing, stepping, or just listening with head attentively inclined".
 As with the other miniatures attributed to the Master, a number of the figures look outwards, as if towards the viewer.
 The work shows a number of similarities to a Deposition in the J. Paul Getty Museum, also thought to be by the Master's hand.

 Provenance

 Matthias, Holy Roman Emperor, acquired the book around 1580; he spent much of the period 1578–81 in the Netherlands.
 It disappeared after his death in 1619.
 It is thought to have been acquired by the Austrian National Library in Vienna c.
 1721–27.
 The library was looted by Napoleon's troops in 1809, and the book was taken to Paris.
 It was returned to Vienna in 1815, following Napoleon's defeat at the Battle of Waterloo.
-It remains in the National Library of Austria, classified as Codex Vindobonensis 1857.
+It remains in the National Library of Austria, where it is classified as Codex Vindobonensis 1857.